-The 2018 season is Allison Lawrence’s second year as head coach of the Montana volleyball program, her ninth overall.
+The 2019 season is Allison Lawrence’s third as head coach and 10th overall with the Montana volleyball program.
 She was hired in January 2017 after serving the previous seven years as an assistant.

-Montana went 8-21 in Lawrence’s first year as head coach.
+Montana went 8-21 in 2017, Lawrence’s first year as head coach.
 It was a three-win improvement from the previous season and matched the most wins for the program since 2013.

-Since Lawrence has been on staff, Jaimie Thibeault earned first-team All-Big Sky honors in 2010, Kayla Reno in 2013 and Hannah Sackett in 2015 and Mykaela Hammer in 2018.
+Since Lawrence has been on staff, Jaimie Thibeault earned first-team All-Big Sky honors in 2010, Kayla Reno in 2013, Hannah Sackett in 2015 and Mykaela Hammer in 2018.
 The Grizzlies also have had three second-team selections during that time.
 Additionally, Griz players have garnered 58 Academic All-Big Sky honors with Lawrence on staff.

-One of the top outside hitters in Beaver history, Lawrence finished her career ranked among OSU’s leaders in both kills (1,255) and digs (965).
+One of the top outside hitters in Beavers history, Lawrence finished her career ranked fifth in OSU history for kills, seventh for digs and 10th for service aces.